osuobiem/lsq-take-home/README.md

 ## Lendsqr BE Task

-This is a NodeJS API with TypeScript implementation that serves as a Minimum Viable Product (MVP) for wallet functionality.
+This is a NodeJS API with TypeScript implementation that serves as an MVP for a wallet service.
 The wallet service enables users to create an account, login, fund their account, transfer funds to other users, and withdraw funds from their account.

 ## Tech Stack 🔥